and win €€€

 For more information regarding SNCF's accessibility service for passengers with disabilities, see the SNCF website.

 Tel: 08 00 15 47 53

 Holiday Cars and Hertz offer vehicles adapted for drivers who require hand controls.
 Holiday Cars offers these vehicles at most locations in France, though may charge a delivery fee.
 Hertz only offers these vehicles at some locations.
 Cars should be reserved well in advance.

-Cars parked in disabled spaces must display the GIG - GIC disabled sticker (valid until December 2010) or an EU parking badge in the window.
+Cars parked in disabled spaces must display an EU parking badge in the window.
 The EU parking card is a standardised European Community disabled person's parking permit which provides parking entitlements to badge holders in all complying European countries - a card issued in one country is valid in another.
 A person coming to France from another EU country may want to apply in their home country for this universal badge which allows the use of reserved parking.